 Consider the objective in \eqref{eq:wmax-1}, as equivalently written in \eqref{eq:wmax-lin-split}:

 where $\derivSRB{\pp}=-\sum_{i,j}p_{i}\RB_{ji}\ln p_{j}$ is the rate of increase of the Shannon entropy of distribution $\pp$ under the rate matrix $\RB$.
 Here we show that $\Lobj(\pp)$ is concave, thus \eqref{eq:wmax-1} involves the maximization of a concave function.
-This is equivalent to the minimization of a convex function, making it a so-called ``convex optimization problem'' which can be solved using standard numerical techniques.
+This is equivalent to the minimization of a convex function, making it convex optimization problem which can be solved using standard numerical techniques.
 We also show the existence of a maximizer

-\emph{Existence of $\popt$}: The feasible set of the optimization is compact ($n$-dimensional probability simplex) and the objective is continuous, so the maximizer exists by the extreme value theorem.
-Moreover, the maximum value is finite (see \eqref{eq:upper-bound-deltaWmax-delta} below).
+\emph{Existence of $\popt$}: The feasible set is compact ($n$-dimensional probability simplex) and the objective is continuous, so the maximizer exists by the extreme value theorem.
+Also, the maximum value is finite (see \eqref{eq:upper-bound-deltaWmax-delta}).

 \emph{Concavity}: Consider any pair of distributions $\pp\ne\qq$ and $\lambda\in(0,1)$, and let $\pp(\lambda)=\lambda\pp+(1-\lambda)\qq $ indicate their convex mixture.
 We will show that the objective is concave: